Laragear/WebAuthn/README.md

 * **Does this store the user fingerprints, PINs or patterns in my site?**

-No, these are stored on-device and remain there.
+No.

-WebAuthn only stores a cryptographic public key generated randomly by the device.
+WebAuthn stores a private key on the user device, and transmit a public key to the application.
+These do not have any correlation to the user biometric data or passwords.

 * **Can a phishing site steal WebAuthn credentials and use them in my site to impersonate a user?**